Quantum thermodynamics at critical points during melting and solidification processes: 3. Results and discussion

-\section{Renormalized entropy and Bose-Einstein distribution}
+\subsubsection{\textit{3.1.
+Renormalized entropy and Bose-Einstein distribution}}

-Figure~\ref{fig:1} shows the direct proportionality between melting points and ionization energies of the constituent anions (I,Br,Cl,F).
-The respective vertical and horizontal arrows in the inset of Fig.~\ref{fig:1} indicate the first-order TPT and $^{\rm C}_T$QPT.
+Figure~\ref{fig:2} shows direct proportionality between melting points and ionization energies of these constituent anions (I, Br, Cl and F).
+The respective vertical and horizontal arrows in Fig.~\ref{fig:2}(b) indicate first-order TPT and $^{\rm C}_T$QPT.
 In order to expose the existence of these phase transitions, we need to recall the first and second laws of thermodynamics.
 These two laws can be combined to obtain

 in which, the change in the internal energy, d$U$ of a closed system equals the amount of heat ($Q$) absorbed and the amount of work ($W$) done by that system.
 Here, $\delta$ is not an exact differential because the changes in $Q$ and $W$ depend on the thermodynamic path (or independent of a particular system and process), and therefore, $Q$ and $W$ are not state functions.
 Here, $P$ and $V$ denote pressure and volume, respectively and we consider only reversible processes.
-Unlike $Q$ and $W$, the thermodynamic variable $U$, $P$ and $V$ are state functions that are unique for a given system and process.
+Unlike $Q$ and $W$, the thermodynamic variables $U$, $P$ and $V$ are state functions that are unique for a given system and process.

 The second law is given by, $\delta Q = T{\rm d}S$ where $S$ is the entropy, another path-independent state function.
 All we need now is the relationship connecting $S$ to $\xi$ that can be obtained from the derivation of the ionization energy based Fermi-Dirac statistics ($i$FDS).
 Denoting $N$ as the total number of particles with $n_1$ particles have energy $(E_0 \pm \xi)_1$, $n_2$ particles with energy $(E_0 \pm \xi)_2$ and so on implies that $N = n_1 + n_2 + \cdots + n_m$.
 As a consequence, the number of ways for $q_1$ unoccupied quantum states to be arranged among $n_1$ particles is